MartinPetkov/GCTF2021BeginnersQuestWriteups/18-rev-strange-vm/README.md

 | e | 101 | 112 | -11 | ? |
 | r | 114 | 236 | -122 | ? |

-So what happened at the letter "A"?
+What happened at the letter "A"?
 The pattern held up until that point, then went silly.

 Well the negative number should be a clue.
 Remember how earlier we noted that the `Print` instruction casts to a `u8`?
 Well, it casts to `u8` from a [`usize`](https://doc.rust-lang.org/std/primitive.usize.html), which can be 32 bits or 64 bits but certainly more than 8 bits.
 What is likely happening here then is that the value in the registers is increasing as expected, but its overflowing during the 8-bit cast (222 + 99 > 256).
 Therefore, likely the pattern keeps holding, but to get the real value we need to modulo by 256.